-Asthma medicines come in two kinds - reliever and controller medicines:
+Asthma medicines come in two kinds - quick-relief (rescue) and long-term controller medicines:

-Reliever medicines can relieve the symptoms during the asthma attack.
-You take the reliever inhaler only "as needed" for asthma symptoms.
-If you need to use your reliever medicines more and more because of symptoms (rather than preexercise), you should visit your healthcare provider to see if you need a different medicine.
+Quick-relief (Rescue) medicines can relieve the symptoms during the asthma attack.
+You take the quickrelief inhaler only "as needed" for asthma symptoms.
+If you need to use your quick-relief medicines more and more because of symptoms (rather than pre-exercise), you should visit your healthcare provider to see if you need a different medicine.

-Controller medicines reduce the inflammation (swelling) of the airways and will keep your asthma under control so you will have fewer and milder attacks.
+Long-term Controller medicines reduce the inflammation (swelling) of the airways and will keep your asthma under control so you will have fewer and milder attacks.
 A long term controller will not help you if you're having an asthma attack.
-You take a longterm controller medicine every day, even when you are feeling well.
+You take a long-term controller medicine every day, even when you are feeling well.
 Untreated chronic inflammation may cause permanent damage in the airways.